jzwolak/insilicalabs.ai/docs/providers/openai/chat/README.md

 Parse a streaming response by:
 1. If the HTTP response code was `200`, then the request was accepted and the model should start generating.
-Even if a a generating failure occurred, then the subsequent HTTP response(s) should contain payloads to process.
+Even if a generating failure occurred, then the subsequent HTTP response(s) should contain payloads to process.
-1. Not necessary for parsing, but the `insilicalabs.ai` library converts the HTTP headers from string keys to lowercased, kebab-formatted keywords
+1. Not necessary for parsing, but the `insilicalabs.ai` library converts the HTTP headers from string keys to kebab-formatted keywords.
 1. Accumulate lines until a blank line is encountered.
    1. The content of the response is contained in the `content` property at the key sequence `["choices" 0 "delta" "content"]`.
 Unlike a non-streaming response, a streaming response cannot have more than one choice; setting `n > 1` in a streaming request is ignored.
    1. If an exception occurs while reading, then stop.
 Note that the `insilicalabs.ai` library catches the exceptions and returns a map with `:success` equal to `false` in this case.
-1. Strip the `:data` prefix
+1. Strip the `:data` prefix.
-1. Concatenate the lines to form the full message
+1. Concatenate the lines to form the full message.
 1. Parse the full message as JSON, such as using the [Chesire library](https://github.com/dakrone/cheshire) with `(json/parse-string <payload> keyword)`.
 The example parse statement converts JSON property names to keywords.
     1. If an exception occurs while parsing, then stop.
 Note that the